lowRISC/opentitan/hw/ip/rv_plic/doc/rv_plic.md

 {{% section2 Initialization }}

-After reset, RV_PLIC doesn't generate any interrupts to any targets even if interrupt sources are set, as the priorities and thresholds are 0 by default and all IE values are 0.
+After reset, RV_PLIC doesn't generate any interrupts to any targets even if interrupt sources are set, as all priorities and thresholds are 0 by default and all ``IE`` values are 0.
 Software should configure the above three registers and the interrupt source type !!LE .

 !!LE and !!PRIO0 .. !!PRIO31 registers are unique.
 So, only one of the targets